AnnaSeDab/Fithub2/README.md

 - be able to adjust quantity and sizes of the items
 - check out safely
 - find a fitness plan that suits them
-- follow fitness plan by checking off each completed day
+- follow fitness plan by checking off each completed day - currently days are not being checked but time progression follows as espected
 - find nearest gyms they could go to